Legal Practice and Ethics Courses

 Divorce Practice and Procedure

 This is a simulation class providing exposure to the dynamic process of representing clients in dissolution of marriage cases and issues related to them.
 The class will make you aware of the complexities arising when the ever-changing family unit becomes divided.
 Topics are covered through an evolving case, with each student in the role of a practicing lawyer.
 Issues include interstate and international parental kidnapping, determination of jurisdiction, domestic violence, restraining orders and injunctions, temporary and permanent parenting rights and responsibilities (custody and visitation), temporary and permanent maintenance (alimony), child support, the characterization of property and division of assets and liabilities; also, premarital and post marital agreements, ethical issues, federal tax law affecting divorce and the effects of bankruptcy.
 Students will discuss and argue issues not only with instructors, but also with one or more sitting Illinois Domestic Relations Court judges, as well as interacting with classmates.
 Readings will be drawn from case law, statutes, and court approved forms used in contested proceedings.
-One half of a student's grade is based on preparation for and class participation and one half on a series of six short papers related to class topics of less than five pages.
+One half of a student's grade is based on preparation for and class participation and one half on a series of six short papers related to class topics (totaling 6000-7500 words).

 Previously: